googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 1. A discussion about the pro's and con's of the current implementation would be good since there might be different views due to different experiences with this topic.

-2. Because of 1., the possible approaches are of course also up to discussion.
+2. Because of 1., the possible approaches are of course also up to discussion and more suggestions are welcome.